Brett Young (singer): 2016–present: Brett Young EP and album

 In February 2016, Young released a six-song self-titled EP.
 "Sleep Without You" was released as the first single from the EP in April 2016.
 He wrote the song with Justin Ebach and Kelly Archer.
-The second single to be released from the album "In Case You Didn't Know", was released on January 9, 2017 becoming Young's signature song.
+The second single to be released from the album "In Case You Didn't Know", was released on January 9, 2017, becoming Young's signature song.
 The song was his first to reach number one on the Country Airplay chart and it was certified Diamond by RIAA.
 The album's third single, "Like I Loved You" released to country radio on July 17, 2017.

 On February 10, 2017, Young released his self-titled debut studio album Brett Young.
 The album was produced by Dann Huff, and released through Big Machine Label Group.
 It debuted at number two on the Top Country Albums chart.
-Young tours with his band which includes lead guitarist Keaton Simons, drummer Billy Hawn, keys/guitarist Matt Ferranti, and bass guitarist Noah Needleman.
+Young tours with his band, which includes lead guitarist Keaton Simons, drummer Billy Hawn, keys/guitarist Matt Ferranti, and bass guitarist Noah Needleman.

 2018–2020: Ticket to L.A.

-In December 2018, Young released his sophomore album Ticket to L.A..
-The lead single for the album, "Here Tonight", which he co-wrote with Ben Caver, Justin Ebach, and Charles Kelley from Lady A was released in September 2018.
+In December 2018, Young released his sophomore album, Ticket to L.A..
+The lead single for the album, "Here Tonight", which he co-wrote with Ben Caver, Justin Ebach, and Charles Kelley from Lady A, was released in September 2018.
 It was number one on the Country Airplay in April 2019.
 The album's second single, "Catch" released to country radio on June 3, 2019.

 2020–present: Weekends Look a Little Different These Days

 In April 2020, Young released the single "Lady", which he wrote about his wife and daughter.
 It is the lead-off single to his third studio album Weekends Look a Little Different These Days, which was released on June 4, 2021.
 "Lady" reached number one on the Country Airplay chart in April 2021.
 The album's second single "Not Yet" was released in the same month.
 However, it was less successful, only peaking at number 37 on the Country Airplay chart.
-It was Young's first single to miss the Top 10, as well as his lowest-charting single to date and the first to miss number one since his 2016 debut single “Sleep Without You”.
-A third single "You Didn't" was released in November 2021.
+It was Young's first single to miss the Top 10, as well as his lowest-charting single to date and the first to miss number one since his 2016 debut single "Sleep Without You".
+A third single, "You Didn't", was released in November 2021.
 In October 2021, he released a Christmas album Brett Young & Friends Sing the Christmas Classics.

 Personal life

 In February 2018, Young and his girlfriend Taylor Mills were engaged.
-They wed in Palm Desert, California on November 3, 2018.
-On April 6, 2019, they announced that they were expecting their first child in the fall 2019.
+They were married in Palm Desert, California on November 3, 2018.
+On April 6, 2019, they announced that they were expecting their first child in the fall of 2019.
 Their daughter Presley was born on October 21, 2019.
-On January 27, 2021, they announced that they were expecting their second child in summer 2021.
+On January 27, 2021, they announced that they were expecting their second child in the summer of 2021.
 Their second daughter Rowan was born on July 21, 2021.